 - 3.1 The remaining funds will be managed in-house with the investment period and amounts being determined by the daily cash flow requirements of the Council.
 Cash flow forecasts will be produced in order to inform in-house investment decisions. - 3.2 This authority has accepted the risk of placing funds with financial institutions, rather than solely with the UK government Debt Management Office.
 However, the risk is minimised by this Annual Investment Strategy, which restricts the types of investment, the counterparties used and the limits for these counterparties. - 3.3 Guidance from the Communities and Local Government (CLG) department recommends that specified and non-specified investments are identified in the Investment Strategies of local authorities.
 Specified investments have relatively high security and liquidity, with high credit quality and a maturity of no more than a year.
 Non-specified investments are investments that do not fall into this category.
-The types of in-house investment and whether they are specified or non-specified are set out in Annex A. - 3.4 During 2014/15 the Section 151 officer will, if appropriate, approve the placing of monies in deposit accounts, fixed term deposits or certificates of sterling cash deposits up to five years, subject to the proposed banks and building societies satisfying the investment criteria in a combined matrix of credit ratings, and having regard to other market information available at the time. - 3.5 During 2014/15 the Section 151 officer will, if appropriate, approve the placing of monies in Money Market Funds, term repurchase arrangements, Treasury bills, with other Local Authorities or the Debt Management Office. - 3.6 Where credit ratings are used to assess credit risk, they will be checked when an investment is taken out to ensure that investment satisfies the criteria in this Investment Strategy.
+The types of in-house investment and whether they are specified or non-specified are set out in Annex A. - 3.4 During 2014/15 the Section 151 officer will, if appropriate, approve the placing of monies in deposit accounts, fixed term deposits or certificates of sterling cash deposits up to five years, subject to the proposed banks and building societies satisfying the investment criteria in a combined matrix of credit ratings, and having regard to other market information available at the time. - 3.5 During 2014/15 the Section 151 officer will, if appropriate, approve the placing of monies in Money Market Funds, term repurchase arrangements, Treasury bills, with other Local Authorities or the Debt Management Office. - 3.6 During 2014/15, if appropriate, the Section 151 officer will approve the placing of monies in Property Funds and will approve the direct investment in property.
+Any resulting updates to the capital programme would be submitted to Cabinet for approval. - 3.7 Where credit ratings are used to assess credit risk, they will be checked when an investment is taken out to ensure that investment satisfies the criteria in this Investment Strategy.
 Our treasury management advisers provide alerts when credit ratings are changed by the three main rating agencies.
 If the credit ratings of an institution or investment no longer satisfy the criteria the monies will be withdrawn as soon as possible.
-This would depend on the maturity date or notice period. - 3.7 During 2014/15 the Section 151 officer will, if appropriate, approve the short term borrowing of monies from other Local Authorities or the PWLB in order to manage the cash flow and maintain liquidity. - 3.8 Fixed term deposits may be made directly with the banks and building societies or through the use of a broker.
+This would depend on the maturity date or notice period. - 3.8 During 2014/15 the Section 151 officer will, if appropriate, approve the short term borrowing of monies from other Local Authorities or the PWLB in order to manage the cash flow and maintain liquidity.

+- 3.9 Fixed term deposits may be made directly with the banks and building societies or through the use of a broker.
 Monies will be placed with other Local Authorities through the use of a broker.
 Investments in Certificates of Deposit and Treasury bills will be made through the use of a custodian account.
-The Council acknowledges that it retains responsibility for all investment decisions made whether they are made on its behalf or not.

-- 3.9 When investing in-house managed funds, the following are considered; the type of investment, the individual counterparty, the amount that can be invested, the method of placement of monies.
-These are summarised in Annex A. - 3.10 The services of a treasury management adviser will be used throughout 2014/15 to provide advice as well as credit rating and other market information regarding counterparties and types of investment.
+The Council acknowledges that it retains responsibility for all investment decisions made whether they are made on its behalf or not. - 3.10 When investing in-house managed funds, the following are considered; the type of investment, the individual counterparty, the amount that can be invested, the method of placement of monies.
+These are summarised in Annex A. - 3.11 The services of our treasury management adviser, Capita Asset Services, will be used throughout 2014/15 to provide advice as well as credit rating and other market information regarding counterparties and types of investment.
 However, the Council recognises that responsibility for investment decisions remains with the authority at all times.